yourmnbbn/smext-IncrementStattrak/README.md

 # smext-IncrementStattrak
- Increment official stattrak count of a weapon
+ Increment official stattrak count of a weapon.

+## Usage
+All the information you need is in `IncrementStattrak.inc`.
+Call the api and you will see the stattrak change in game immediately.